tlberglund/liquibase-workshop/README.md

 1. To initialize your embedded H2 Database schema, run the following:

-    gradle buildSchema
+    `gradle buildSchema`

 1. To start up the H2 Database server and open the management interface in the browser, run the following command.
 Note that this task runs a Java program in the H2 Database distribution, and that program does not exit automatically.
-You may have to hit CTRL-C to return to the command line, but the server will remain running.
+You will have to hit CTRL-C to return to the command line.

-    gradle startDatabase
+    `gradle startDatabase`

+1. Alternatively, run the `gradle createDatabaseScript` task, which will produce a script called `starth2` (on Mac and Linux) or `starth2.bat` (on Windows).
+You can then start the database by running this script from the command line, which keeps the database running in the background while you continue to interact with workshop tasks.

-1. To log into the H2 Database web interface, use this JDBC URL, and leave the defaults everywhere else: jdbc:h2:db/liquibase\_workshop;FILE\_LOCK=NO. Click the connect button to log in.
+1. To log into the H2 Database web interface, visit `http://localhost:8082`.
+You will see a connect dialog with default values.
+Enter `jdbc:h2:db/liquibase\_workshop;FILE\_LOCK=NO` for the JDBC URL, but leave the defaults everywhere else.
+Click the connect button to log in.

 1. To begin using Liquibase on the embedded database, run the following two commands:

-    gradle generateChangeLog

-    gradle changeLogSync
+    `gradle generateChangeLog`

+    `gradle changeLogSync`

 ##Exercises